 For those who wish to obtain their loan in time for the semester beginning in September, your submission should arrive at CFPAF by 30 June.
 Otherwise, applications will be accepted throughout the year until the funds allotted for the EALP are exhausted.

 By the generosity of the late G.S.
 Doyle, Esq., O.B.E., there are a number of scholarship loans available each year to Engineering students.
 The loans are normally in the amount of $500.00 per year, but may, when circumstances warrant, extend up to $1,000.00 per year.
-The loans are made by the Dean of Students Affairs and Services on the recommendation of the Dean of Engineering and Applied Science.
+The loans are based on the recommendation of the Dean of Engineering and Applied Science.
 These loans may be granted for three successive years and are repayable at convenient times before graduation.
 Applications are available from the Office of the Associate Dean of Engineering and Applied Science.

 The bequest of the late Professor Helen M. Lodge, formerly Professor of Education at this University.

 Based on royalties from Dr. Rowe's book, The Development of Education in Newfoundland.
 At the author's suggestion, priority is to be given to the children of active, retired or deceased teachers.